An origin story in the Comstock Chronicles

 “How do you know so much about me?”

 Hanzi’s grin became brighter.
-“I like to watch people and puzzle them out.
+“I watch people and puzzle them out.
 Which reminds me, you still need a name since you don’t want to claim the one you came with.”

 “What other suggestions do you have?”
 Azroth asked, picking at a spot on the quilt.